(865) 238-5600

 West View Cemetery District – Keith Avenue

-In the 1960s, ownership of the three cemeteries was the responsibility of Crestview Cemetery, Inc., a perpetual care cemetery.
+In the 1960s, ownership of the three cemeteries was the responsibility of Crestview Cemetery, Inc, a perpetual care cemetery.
 During this time, hundreds of Knoxville’s Black citizens, feeling secure in the owner’s promises and obligation to maintain the site, purchased burial plots.
-By 1984, all three cemeteries were abandoned, overgrown and had become an illegal dumping ground.

-Crestview proved to be easier to clean and maintain because it was the only cemetery set up as a business at its inception, so it fell under the jurisdiction of the Tennessee Department of Commerce and Insurance.
+By 1984, all three cemeteries were abandoned, overgrown, and had become an illegal dumping ground.
+Crestview proved to be easier to clean and maintain because it was the only cemetery set up as a business at its inception, which meant the cemetery fell under the jurisdiction of the Tennessee Department of Commerce and Insurance.
 This allowed the department to acquire the cemetery in 1993 through legal action.

-The West View Community Action Group took over maintenance and advocacy of the historic cemeteries using all volunteers, but the group could never unravel the legalities and ownership issues.
-Although West View Community Action Group does not have legal control over the cemeteries, the group maintains watch and mostly relies on family members and volunteers to help care for sections in the cemeteries.
+The West View Community Action Group took over the maintenance and advocacy of the historic cemeteries using all volunteers, but they could never unravel the legalities and ownership issues.
+Although West View Community Action Group does not have legal control over the cemeteries, they maintain watch over them and mostly rely on family members and volunteers to help care for sections of the cemetery.
+For several years, through a partnership with the West View Community Action Group and the Knox County Department of Corrections, Crestview was mowed and maintained.
+But due to the COVID-19 pandemic, this partnership ended and has not been reinstated.

-The involvement of local figures like Denzel Grant, founder and executive director of Turn Up Knox, a local nonprofit that strives to interrupt cycles of gun violence in Knoxville, shows a strong commitment to preserving the site, not just for historical reasons, but also as a way to honor and remember loved ones.
+The involvement of local figures like Denzel Grant and Turn Up Knox, a local non-profit that strives to interrupt cycles of gun violence in Knoxville, shows a strong commitment to preserving the site, not just for historical reasons but as a way to honor and remember loved ones.
+Knox Heritage advocates for Historic Overlay (H) zoning to be placed on the cemeteries, which is a critical step in ensuring that these cemeteries are protected from future development, which would help maintain their historical and cultural significance.
+It’s encouraging to see that local citizens are rallying around this cause and working together to find solutions.
+These kinds of community-driven initiatives are vital for preserving local heritage and ensuring that important sites are maintained for future generations.

 Moving Forward